scottleedavis/rattlebrain/README.md

 # RattleBrain

-**RattleBrain** is a command-line tool, written in Rust, designed to bring the power of AI to your **Rocket League** replay analysis.
-By leveraging **[Rattletrap](https://github.com/tfausak/rattletrap)** for parsing replay files and connecting to one or more AI services (e.g., OpenAI, Claude), RattleBrain extracts tactical insights, performance metrics, and actionable feedback to help you elevate your gameplay.
+**RattleBrain** is a command-line tool, written in Rust, designed to bring the power of AI providers to your **Rocket League** replay analysis.
+By leveraging **[Rattletrap](https://github.com/tfausak/rattletrap)** for parsing replay files and connecting to one or more AI services (e.g., OpenAI, Anthropic, Google), RattleBrain extracts tactical insights, performance metrics, and actionable feedback to help you elevate your gameplay.

 see the current [examples/feedback.md](examples/feedback.md) for an example of generated output.